Give your breakfast a makeover with this easy protein-rich overnight pumpkin oats recipe. It takes minutes to prepare and is perfect hot or cold.

 Can Overnight Oats Store For Longer?

-Overnight oats can store in the refrigerator for 5-7 days.
+Overnight oats can be stored in the refrigerator for 5-7 days.

 What Should You Store Pumpkin Overnight Oats In?